alexandergarbuz/compensation-calculator/README.md

 # Compensation Calculator
 This is a test project for National Conference of Bar Examiners

+To execute this project run the following

+mvn clean package
+java -jar target/compensation-calculator.jar

 ## Quick description

 ### Consider the following scenario: